- Council of Ontario Universities

 Excellent links; particularly good for examples of degree level expectations from various disciplines.

-In addition, the following general curriculum planning books are available in the Centre for Teaching Excellence library (EV1 325):
+The following books are available in the Centre for Teaching Excellence library (EV1 325).

 Association of American Colleges (1992).
 Program review and educational quality in the major: A faculty handbook.
 Vol 3 of Liberal Learning and the Arts and Sciences Major.
 Washington, DC: AAC.

 Clifton, C., & Grant Haworth, J. (Eds.)(1990).
 Curriculum in transition: Perspectives on the undergraduate experience.
 Needham Heights, MT: Ginn Press (Simon/Schuster).